graphcore/poptorch/docs/user_guide/experimental.rst

   :linenos:

-.. note:: The ``DataLoader`` will automatically select a different subset of the dataset based on the process id.
+.. note:: The ``DataLoader`` will automatically select a different subset of the dataset based on the process ID.

 .. warning:: All the processes must use the same seed if ``shuffle=True`` is used for the ``DataLoader``.